 Temple

 Temple_(anatomy) (Wikipedia)

-The temple, also known as the pterion, is a latch where four skull bones fuse: the frontal, parietal, temporal, and sphenoid.
+The temple, also known as the pterion, is a latch where four skull bones intersect: the frontal, parietal, temporal, and sphenoid.
 It is located on the side of the head behind the eye between the forehead and the ear.
 The temporal muscle covers this area and is used during mastication.

+Temple